netinvent/altaro_exporter/README.md

 # Altaro / Hornet Security VM Backup Exporter

-This is an Hornet Security / Altaro VM Backup v8 and v9 data exporter for Prometheus
+This is a Hornet Security / Altaro VM Backup v8 and v9 data exporter for Prometheus

 ### Grafana Dashboard